Zuehlke/software-engineering-corner/drafts/instant-page-navigation-with-speculation-rules.md

 1. In the **Network** tab, change the dropdown from *No throttling* to *Slow 4G* or even slower.
 2. Test the pages again and compare load times.

-If the performance boost isn’t immediately obvious, it might be because the prerendering wasn't completed when the link was clicked.
-You can confirm pre-render status in the **Speculations** section under the **Application** tab.
+If the performance boost isn’t immediately obvious, it might be because the pre-rendering wasn't completed when the link was clicked.
+You can confirm the pre-render status in the **Speculations** section under the **Application** tab.

 In my tests, switching to *Slow 4G* resulted in about 2000ms for non-pre-rendered pages versus 100ms